What is a GIA laser inscription?

 If you purchase a GIA certified, laser inscribed diamond, consider the following advice.

 1. In-store – ensure that your retailer has a viewer so that you can see this important feature of the diamond.
-Not everybody is interested in seeing the number or this level of detail but some buyers are.
+Many buyers do not require this level of detail, but some clients enjoy the reassurance of seeing their inscription.

 2. If you decide upon a GIA certified diamond engagement ring with laser inscription, speak to your jeweller about positioning the diamond so that the inscription remains visible when the diamond has been set into the ring.